Abdulqasem-Bakhshi/verified-commits-github/README.md

 # Steps To Create GPG Key.
 1. Download and install gpg. (https://www.gpg4win.org/)
-2. Open Vscode Terminal (Preferably Powershell run as Administrator)
+2. Open Vscode Terminal (Preferably Powershell as an administrator)
 3. Write **"gpg --full-generate-key"** for generating gpg key.
 4. Write **"1"** to choose **"(1) RSA and RSA"** type of key.
 5. Write **"4096"** for the RSA key size.